Understanding your Residential Distribution Overview

 2. Key Components of Residential Distribution

-The key components of residential distribution are Focus, Routes and Quantity.
+The key components of residential distribution are Focus, Carrier Routes, and Quantity.
 The distribution is limited to single-family homes, specifically excluding condos, townhomes, and apartments to maintain your target demographic.
-Routes are defined as specific postal routes within your zip codes allowing for targeted distribution.
-Quantity relates to a distribution list, generated annually, based on criteria such as median income and home value, targeting 6,500+ high-value homes in each territory.
+Carrier Routes are created when the postal service breaks a ZIP code into smaller walking or driving routes.
+These routes are designed to be the most efficient way to deliver mail to all homes and businesses in that area.

 Key Components of Residential Distribution